 Ruth is based in Essex and has studied with some of the country’s most respected flautists including Roger Armstrong, Ann Cherry, William Bennett, Christine Messiter, Karen Jones, Patricia Morris, Wissam Boustany and James Kortum at the Univeristy of Newcastle in Australia to name a few.

-Although profoundly deaf from birth she graduated with a 2.1 B.Mus (hons) music degree majoring in Flute Performance at the Royal Welsh College of Music and Drama in 2005 and her deafness has not deterred her from working in the field of music and visual art.
-She was given the opportunity to perform with some of the world’s best orchestras as a soloist playing the Danzi Concerto with the Royal Philharmonic in London at Cadogan Hall and the Russian National Orchestra in Moscow and St Petersburg with the Music of Life Foundation, with Dame Evelyn Glennie as a guest Soloist.
-Ruth’s musical journey from Russia to London was filmed and shown on BBC See Hear (2006) with British Sign Language (BSL).
+In 2005 she graduated with a 2.1 Bachelor of Music Honours degree majoring in Flute Performance at the Royal Welsh College of Music and Drama in Cardiff.

+Unfazed by her deafness, she went on to work in the field of music.
+She was given the opportunity to perform with some of the world’s best orchestras as a soloist playing the Danzi Concerto with the Royal Philharmonic in London at Cadogan Hall and the Russian National Orchestra in Moscow and St Petersburg with the Music of Life Foundation, and with Dame Evelyn Glennie as a guest Soloist.
+Ruth’s musical experiences in Russia and London was filmed and shown on BBC See Hear (2006) as “Music Has No Bars” with British Sign Language (BSL).